Withdrawing from the Health Studies Major

 Reapply for admission to the major

 Meet with a Health Studies academic advisor to review course availability and to create a completion plan.
 We want to make sure you apply for the quarter that is the optimal one for your re-entry.
 We also need to ensure that there is space and that you have a plan to complete the program in place.
-Call 425-352-5376 to schedule an appointment with the Health Studies department.
+Visit our ScheduleOnce page to schedule an appointment with the Health Studies department.
 Once your re-entry plan is in place, your Health Studies advisor will refer you to an admissions advisor regarding the process for applying to UW Bothell as a returning student.